Peperworx/pydevts/README.md

 #### Host Ports

-Sometimes PYDDS Nodes will run another application alongside themselves when running.
+Sometimes pydevts Nodes will run another application alongside themselves when running.
 If this application is a server of some kind, it's public facing port is called a Host Port.

 ### Examples